bafgreat/stacking_2d_systems/README.md

 To translate the second layer along the x-axis with a maximum translation length of 5.0 Angstroms:

     ```bash
         create-stack path/to/monolayer.cif --stacking x --max-length 5.0
     ```

 This code will generate a series of files like monolayer_x_0.5.cif, monolayer_x_1.0.cif, etc.

-4. Generate All Stacking Configurations
+4.Generate All Stacking Configurations
 To automatically create AB, AA, and all custom translations along x, y, and xy

         ```bash
             create-stack path/to/monolayer.cif --stacking all
         ```

 This code will generate all stacking configurations.
 At the maximum length for the custom translations will be half the size of the lattice length. i.e for translation along x, the maximum length is a/2.0 and b/2.0 along y and a+b/2.0 for xy.